 - V. An applicant who obtains an approved CLOMR from FEMA, or whose development modifies floodplain boundaries or base flood elevations shall obtain from FEMA a Letter of Map Revision (LOMR) reflecting the as-built changes to the FIRM. - W. All new construction and substantial improvements with fully enclosed areas below the lowest floor (excluding basements) are subject to the following requirements.
 Enclosed areas below the Base Flood Elevation, including crawl spaces shall: - 1.
 Be designed to automatically equalize hydrostatic flood forces on walls by allowing for the entry and exit of floodwaters; - 2.
 Be used solely for parking, storage, or building access; - 3.
 Be certified by a registered professional engineer or architect or meet or exceed all of the following minimum criteria: - a.
-A minimum of two openings, - total net area of non-engineered openings shall be not less than one square inch for each square foot of enclosed area, where the enclosed area is measured on the exterior of the enclosure walls. - c.
+A minimum of two openings, - b.
+The total net area of non-engineered openings shall be not less than one (1) square inch for each square foot of enclosed area, where the enclosed area is measured on the exterior of the enclosure walls, - c.
 The bottom of all openings shall be no higher than one (1) foot above grade. - d.
 Openings may be equipped with screens, louvers, valves, or other coverings or devices provided that they shall allow the automatic flow of floodwater into and out of the enclosed areas and shall be accounted for in the determination of the net open area. - e.
 All additional higher standards for flood openings in the State of Oregon Residential Specialty Codes Section R322.2.2 shall be complied with when applicable. - 4.
 There is an additional charge added to the base flood insurance policy premium for a below-grade crawlspace.
-Below-grade crawlspaces are allowed subject to the following standards as found in FEMA Technical Bulletin 11-01, Crawlspace Construction for Buildings located in Special Flood Hazard Areas: - a.
-The building must be designed and adequately anchored to resist flotation, collapse, and lateral movement of the structure resulting from hydrodynamic and hydrostatic loads, including the effects of buoyance.
+Below-grade crawlspaces are allowed subject to the following standards as found in FEMA Technical Bulletin 11-01, Crawlspace Construction for Buildings located in Special Flood Hazard Areas: - The building must be designed and adequately anchored to resist flotation, collapse, and lateral movement of the structure resulting from hydrodynamic and hydrostatic loads, including the effects of buoyance.
 Hydrostatic loads and the effects of buoyancy can usually be addressed through the required openings stated in Section B below.

 Because of hydrodynamic loads, crawlspace construction is not allowed in areas with flood velocities greater than five (5) feet per second unless the design is reviewed by a qualified design professional, such as a registered architect or professional engineer.
-Other types of foundations are recommended for these areas.
+Other types of foundations are recommended for these areas. and, as such, must have openings that equalize hydrostatic pressures by allowing the automatic entry and exit of floodwaters.
+The bottom of each flood vent opening can be no more than one (1) foot above the lowest adjacent exterior grade.